jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 where the open and close brackets here are also terminal symbols, this time representing the literal characters `(` and `)`.

-Finally, the `chip` needs contain a key and a value:
+Finally, the `chip` needs contain a key and a value, where both chip_key and chip_value are tokens, and chip_value is optional, to permit parsing our grammar when our query is not yet fully-formed:

 ```
-chip              -> '+' str ':' str
+chip              -> chip_key chip_value?
 ```

 Which leaves us with a simple grammar: